ProgPower Europe

 ProgPower Europe (formerly ProgPower) is a progressive metal festival held annually in the Netherlands since 1999.
 Notable headliners have included Sons of Apollo, Evergrey, and Caligula's Horse.

 History

 The beginnings of ProgPower Europe started in November 1998 by René Janssen (mostly known from his activities for the Dutch Progressive Rock Pages) decided the time had come for a special event in the progressive metal scene.
-So he started looking around for other prog metal fans who would be willing to organise a festival with him.
+A contest was held to name the festival; Peter Renfro (founder of the ProgDay Festival in the US) submitted ProgPower, which was deemed the best.
+So René started looking around for other prog metal fans who would be willing to organise a festival with him.
 The first ProgPower Europe took place in November 1999 at 013 in Tilburg, Netherlands.
 All the follow on events have taken place at Sjiwa in Baarlo, Netherlands.

 ProgPower Europe Specials

 Some special performances were given at ProgPower Europe: